TotalReflection/OTB-Demo/README.md

   - no app specific test suite
   - css could still be neater

+To run the app use the following in node 9+

   - [npm install](#npm-install)
   - [npm start](#npm-start)
   - [npm test](#npm-test)